 Responsive women masturbate as a means of getting to sleep.
 The feeling of lassitude after orgasm assists with the relaxation needed for sleep.
 The effect is much stronger for men.
 This is why men often fall asleep readily after having sex.
 While women are left wide awake.
 This is one of the indications that sexual activity with a lover does not cause female orgasm.

 Some women suggest they stimulate themselves (or a lover does) while engaging in intercourse.
 They claim to orgasm by stimulating the clitoris (they probably mean the glans) either by hand or with a vibrator.
-It’s difficult to imagine how this would work with most men.
-A man arrives at a sexual opportunity already highly aroused.
+It’s difficult to imagine how this would work because a man arrives at a sexual opportunity already highly aroused.
 The idea that he waits for a woman to masturbate herself in front of him before he is motivated to want intercourse, just doesn’t add up.
 Statistics indicate that men thrust into a vagina for an average of 2 minutes before ejaculating.
 Women take longer to orgasm than men do.
 So a woman would either have to start stimulating herself before intercourse or continue stimulating herself afterwards.
 This activity is neither loving nor sociable and it is difficult to imagine couples continuing for long to engage in what amounts to parallel masturbation.

 A key question is why a woman would want to masturbate during intercourse.
 Why would she not masturbate alone without the distraction of a lover who might interrupt her enjoyment of orgasm?
 It’s tempting to think that she wants to share her orgasm with a lover but this is just because we are accustomed to women’s sexual role of providing male turn-ons.